maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### Matrix ####

-(_Not currently re-implemented in STACK 3.0_)  The size of the matrix is inferred from the teacher's answer.
+(_Not currently re-implemented in STACK 3.0_)  The size of the matrix is inferred from the model answer.
 STACK then adds an appropriate grid of boxes (of size Box Size) for the student to fill in.
 This is easier than typing in [Maxima](../CAS/Maxima.md)'s matrix command, but does give the game away about the size of the required matrix.